jdeantoni/dotGraphManipulation/README.md

 # dotGraphManipulation
-a simple script to higlight some schedule on dot files representation scheduling state spaces (like the one generated from TimeSquare or Gemoc)
+a simple script to higlight some schedules on dot files representation scheduling state spaces (like the ones generated from TimeSquare or Gemoc Studio)

     colorizeCycles.py by Julien Deantoni